 As I walked through the airport last week, I saw the first signs: closed-toed shoes, jackets, scarves, proclamations of “hace fresquito, ¿eh?”

 When I turned onto my street, I saw it – the true sign that autumn and/or the apocalypse is nigh: a woman wearing a fur coat.

 I have learned over the years that Spanish clothing is not dictated by the temperature, but by the calendar.
 If there is an unseasonably hot day in March?
 Doesn’t matter.
 Keep that coat buttoned.
 It’s a fluke.
 It’s not spring yet.

 There’s even the Spanish saying: “Hasta el cuarenta de mayo no te quites el sayo.”
 (Loosely translated as “Don’t take your heavy coat off until the 40th of May.”)

-Just last March, a friend and I saw the by-the-calendar clothing phenomenon in action as we walked through Plaza Santa Ana, where a few tables had been set out in the early spring sunshine.
-It was the epitome of stereotypes: four Englishmen were seated at a table — obviously on holiday — dressed in t-shirts, flip-flops and sunglasses, sipping their cold beers.
+Just last March, a friend and I saw the by-the-calendar clothing phenomenon in action along Plaza Santa Ana, where a few tables were set out in the early spring sunshine.
+It was the epitome of stereotypes: four Englishmen were at a table, wearing t-shirts and flip-flops, sipping their cold beers.
 Seated next to them?
-Three elderly Spanish women, each in a fluffy fur coat and thick tights and sipping a café con leche.
+Three elderly Spanish women, each in a fluffy fur coat as well as thick tights, sipping a café con leche.

-In some Spanish apartment buildings, the heating is controlled by one main unit rather than in each individual flat.
+In some Spanish apartment buildings, the heating has one main unit rather than in each individual flat.
 And often the Powers That Be do not turn on the heat until 1 November as a matter of principle.
-It doesn’t matter if the end of October is suddenly frigid – throw an extra duvet on the bed and wait it out.
+It doesn’t matter if the end of October is suddenly frigid; throw an extra duvet on the bed and wait it out.

-As much as I may giggle at the fur coats in the blazing sun, I learned on my recent holiday in the States that I’M BECOMING ONE OF THEM.
+As much as I giggle at fur coats in the blazing sun, I learned on my recent holiday in the States that I’m becoming one of them.